d2l-ai/d2l-en/chapter_attention-mechanisms/attention-functions.md

         return nn.functional.softmax(X.reshape(shape), dim=-1)
 ```

-To illustrate how this function works, we construct two $2 \times 4$ matrices as the input.
-In addition, we specify that the valid length equals to 2 for the first example, and 3 for the second example.
-Then, as we can see from the following outputs, the values outside valid lengths are masked as zero.
+To demonstrate how this function works,
+consider a minibatch of two $2 \times 4$ matrix examples,
+where the valid lengths for these two examples
+are two and three, respectively.
+As a result of the masked softmax operation,
+values beyond the valid lengths
+are all masked as zero.

 ```{.python .input}
 masked_softmax(np.random.uniform(size=(2, 2, 4)), d2l.tensor([2, 3]))